FlavienVolant/c_data_structure_implementation/hashmap/readme.md

 A hashmap implementation in C supporting arbitrary key and value types.

 It automatically handles collisions using linked lists and resizes when the load factor is reached.
-Memory for keys and values is managed internally: the hashmap makes copies of inserted keys and values, and frees them when the map is freed.
+Memory for keys and values is managed internally.
+The hashmap makes copies of inserted keys and values and frees them when the map is freed.

 ---